google/fonts/ofl/buda/upstream_info.md

 1. The source block has been prepared on branch `sources_info_2026-02-25` but has not yet been merged into the main google/fonts repository.
 Once merged, METADATA.pb will document the upstream source.
 2. Since the font uses SFD sources only, it would need to be converted to a modern source format (UFO or Glyphs) before a config.yaml could be created.
 This is unlikely to happen unless the font receives a major redesign/update.

+## Update (2026-04-24) -- Legacy source documentation

+**Model**: Claude Opus 4.7 (1M context)

+Added an override `config.yaml` in `ofl/buda/` listing the legacy source files (`.sfd`/`.vfb`) present in the upstream repo at the pinned commit `c632d6ba92`.
+These formats are not yet supported by gftools-builder; the config serves as documentation for future compatibility work and to distinguish legacy-sourced families from families genuinely missing a build recipe.